blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Intuition of Electricity.md

 - Since the change in electric field keeps changing, the subsequent magnetic field also keeps changing, and it further generates a change in electric field, and this

 > [!tip] Why is this true?
-> - This is actually due to the fact that all thing are in constant motion, and their velocity only depends on the frame of reference.
+>  This is actually due to the fact that all thing are in constant motion, and their velocity only depends on the frame of reference.
 That is, if we choose a different reference frame, a charged particle was still in motion.
 The measured electric and magnetic fields may change around that region of space, but the electromagnetic field won't as it is a tensor describing the complete field state, regardless of the inertial frame of reference used.
-> -
+>
-> - Whenever the velocity changes, information about the change in fields simply travel outwards at the speed of light, which is not relative to the charge, but relative to the background.
-This is because
+>  Whenever the velocity changes, information about the change in fields simply travel outwards at the speed of light, which is not relative to the charge, but relative to the background.
+This is because the speed of light is simply the speed at which changes flow.
+For example, the speed of sound is the speed at which the disturbance in water propagates.
+>
+>  (So you see, information is not your grandpa's name.
+It simply is the flow of events reaching from one place to another.)
+>
+>  \[Doubt: How is light speed fixed, if all motion is relative?
+(Try reading: https://physics.stackexchange.com/questions/192891/if-all-motion-is-relative-how-does-light-have-a-finite-speed)\]
-> -
+>
-> - When does velocity ever change to begin with?
+>  When does velocity ever change to begin with?
 When it's accelerated!
+>
+>  So acceleration is not just any kind of motion.
+It's just something that initiates motion itself!
+Or in other words, a force is what creates acceleration.
+Since mass and energy refer to the same concept, even a change in the fields is an acceleration generated due to a force.

+Lie: Moving electric charges create a magnetic field around them